rpm-software-management/dnf/doc/api.rst

 The provided Python API to DNF is supposed to mainly allow writing the following two categories of programs:

-1. plugins to DNF which extend functionality of the system's DNF installation.
+1. :doc:`plugins <api_plugins>` to DNF which extend functionality of the system's DNF installation.
-2. extension applications that embed DNF to perform specific package management tasks.
+2. extension applications that embed DNF (by importing its Python modules) to perform specific package management tasks.

 ..
 NOTE::